Health Science Degree (B.S.), Community Health Concentration

 The Health Sciences B.S. degree requires students to complete the Health Science Core and one of three concentrations: Clinical Graduate School Preparation, Gerontology, or Community Health.
 The Clinical Graduate School Preparation concentration allows for the required science classes specific to the graduate program the student is interested in.
 The Community Health concentration allows for targeted classes specific to the student's career path.
 This can include work-force entry with the B.S. degree or graduate school programs with a community focus.

-All Health Science students must complete the following courses with a grade of B or higher:
+All Health Science students must complete the following core courses with a grade of B or higher:

 Students completing the Community Health concentration must take the following courses and earn a grade of C or higher.

-• Students must also choose 2 of the following courses:
+• Students must choose any two electives from the following courses:

-• Students must also choose one of the following courses:
+• Students must choose any one additional elective from the following courses:

 Additional Graduation Requirements